buddemat/ds-object-detection-urban-environment/README.md

 | Augmentations     | Random horizontal flip <br/> Random crop image |
 | Optimizer         | Momentum optimizer (value 0.9)                 |
 | Learning rate     | Cosine decay (base: 0.04, warmup rate: 0.013333, warmup steps: 200) |

-When looking at the results of the reference experiment, it becomes clear that the algorithm's performance is very poor:
+When looking at the results of the reference training experiment, it becomes clear that the algorithm's performance is very poor:

 ![png](visualizations/tensorboard_reference_training_ignore_outliers.png)

-The classification loss fluctuates strongly and goes up and down.
+The classification loss fluctuates strongly and goes up and down, but plateaus at a high level.
 The total loss does not drop below ~20.
 The reference model does not seem to have converged with the number of epochs.
-An increase of the number of steps seems to be a first sensible direction to explore.
+Therefore, an increase of the number of steps seems to be a first sensible direction to explore.

 ### Improve on the reference
 This section details the different attempts made to improve the model.